mengjie16/EtikeMSW/README.md

 then add the repo
 click the 'sync'  then you can see the changes update on the browser.

-There two ways to run application.
+There are two ways to run application.
 First way:

 1. git clone git@github.com:mengjie16/EtikeMSW.git